mateusbonifacio-wq/speakwisereal2/README.md

 ## Usage

+1. **Option A**: Upload an audio file to automatically transcribe it
-1. Enter or paste your pitch transcript
+2. **Option B**: Enter or paste your pitch transcript directly
-2. Optionally provide context (audience, goal, duration, etc.)
+3. Optionally provide context (audience, goal, duration, etc.)
-3. Submit for analysis
+4. Submit for analysis
-4. Review the comprehensive feedback
+5. Review the comprehensive feedback
-5. Use the improved pitch and practice exercises for your next attempt
+6. Use the improved pitch and practice exercises for your next attempt

 ## Technology Stack

-- **Backend**: FastAPI, Python, OpenAI API
+- **Backend**: FastAPI, Python, Google Gemini API, ElevenLabs API
 - **Frontend**: React, TypeScript
-- **AI**: OpenAI GPT models for pitch analysis
+- **AI**: Google Gemini models for pitch analysis
+- **Audio Transcription**: ElevenLabs for speech-to-text conversion

 ## License